indico/indico/doc/dev/source/installation.rst

 Here's the explanation of the above lines:

-* Alias: Redirects some static locations to the containing folders, reducing load times.
+* Alias: Redirects some static locations to the containing folders, reducing load times
-* WSGIDaemonProcess: Create 32 daemon processes of 1 thread each with name WSGIDAEMON.
-Set the python-path and python-eggs paths.
+* WSGIDaemonProcess: Create 8 daemon processes of 1 thread each with name WSGIDAEMON.
+Set ``python-path`` and ``python-eggs`` paths.
 (The other two parameters are for robustness).
+Please note that the maximum number of processes will depend on how much load your server can handle (it's normal to have > 30 processes)
-* WSGIScriptAlias: Redirect all petitions starting with /indico to the specified file.
+* WSGIScriptAlias: Redirect all petitions starting with /indico to the specified file
-* WSGIProcessGroup: Configure the execution with the settings of WSGIDAEMON.
+* WSGIProcessGroup: Configure the execution with the settings of WSGIDAEMON
-* WSGIApplicationGroup: Set the execution to run under the same Python interpreter (the first created).
+* WSGIApplicationGroup: Set the execution to run under the same Python interpreter (the first created)

 Accessing ``http://localhost/indico/`` should give you the main Indico page.